The VW GTI hatchback sedan doesn’t look like a Corvette, but it reminds me of one.

 Which means no waiting around for things to happen.

-Modern turbocharged gas fours like the GTI’s use quick to roll “twin scroll” turbochargers that do not need a moment (or three) to gather breath and build up the boost – as used to be the case with turbocharged engines.
-The power – torque and horsepower – are just there, whenever you need them.
+Modern turbocharged gas fours like the GTI’s use quick to spool up “twin scroll” turbochargers that do not need a moment (or three) to gather breath and build up the boost – as used to be the case with turbocharged engines.
+The power – torque and horsepower – are there, right now.

 This is a little engine with a bigger engine’s bottom end and mid-range and the high-rpm sing that used to be the one thing a high-performance four did better than a high-performance six or eight.

-Now you get all three things – plus the four’s economy car gas mileage.
+Now you get all three things – plus the four’s almost-economy car gas mileage.

-My test car had the four-setting (Comfort, Normal, Sport, Custom) adjustable suspension – which you can only get if you spring for the top-of-the-line Autobahn package.
-It’s a big jump from the base S and even the SE and Sport to the Autobahn version of the GT, but being able to instantly tailor the car’s ride quality from reasonable (Comfort and Normal settings) to rock-hard is not only nice, it’s something you can’t do in the Focus ST, which is a punishing car to live with as an everyday driver and which does not even offer the option of an adjustable suspension.
-The Ford’s seats are track-day-only too.
-They have about as much padding as a surfboard with a towel wrapped around it.
+My test car had the four-setting (Comfort, Normal, Sport, Custom) adjustable suspension – which you get if you spring for the top-of-the-line Autobahn package.
+It’s a big jump in price from the base S and even the SE and Sport to the Autobahn version of the GT, but being able to instantly tailor the car’s ride quality from Comfort and Normal settings to Let’s Rock (it’s not called that but could be) is not only nice, it’s something you can’t do in the Focus ST, which does not even offer the option of an adjustable suspension.
+The Ford’s seats are also more focused.
+They are great for track days, not so great for the daily commute.

 AT THE CURB